LukasBeaton/bond-metric/README.markdown

 I chose to use Ruby 2.2.1 because it is one of the latest stable versions of Ruby that is also stable on Travis CI.

 #### Testing, TDD, and Continuous Integration
 I chose Rspec as my preferred library for writing tests.
-I have found Rspec to be more robust and performant that Test Unit and have been using it for significantly longer since switching from Test Unit 6 years ago (2010).
+I have found Rspec to be more robust and performant than Test Unit.
+I have also been using Rspec for significantly longer since switching from TestUnit in 2010.

-I write code using TDD.
+I implemented the solution using TDD.
 Yes, I actually write the test first, watch it fail, and then make it pass.
 These rapid iterations of RED/GREE/REFACTOR are evident in my many small commits.
 Objects are also tested in isolation as much as possible to achieve a loose coupling in the test suite.

 From the get-go I integrated Travis CI to run my test suite automatically when I push my Master branch to origin.
 The GREEN badge at the top of the project assures me that my code is always healthy.

 I used Simplcov and Coveralls to ensure that the test coverage of the project does not degrade over time.
-It is currently 100% and I aim to keep it that way.
+Code coverage currently 100% and I aim to keep it that way.

 #### Structs
 I used Ruby's Struct library to model my entities.
 For the small scale of this project it seemed like a very simple way to create a class object without the overhead of actually creating a class.
 It also allowed me to be explicit about the attributes on my entities, create convenience methods and create validations.